hasura/graphql-engine/docs/graphql/manual/auth/authentication/jwt.rst

 Introduction
 ------------

-You can configure JWT authorization mode (see :doc:`GraphQL server options
-<../../deployment/graphql-engine-flags/reference>`) to authorize all incoming
-requests to Hasura GraphQL engine server.
+You can configure GraphQL engine to use JWT authorization mode to authorize all incoming requests to Hasura GraphQL engine server (*details of configuration can be found below*).

 The idea is - Your auth server will return JWT tokens, which is decoded and verified by GraphQL engine to authorize and get metadata about the request